yowainwright/yowainwright.github.io/src/pages/2017-09-02-debugging-gatsby.md

 - story
 ---

-**Draft:** After switching from Jekyll to Gatsby, here are some tips I wish I would have had gettings setup.
+After switching from Jekyll to Gatsby, there have been some tips I wish I would have had getting setup.

 ## Having problems building?